muxiddin19/DDC3N-Doppler-Driven-C3D-Network-for-HAR/README.md

 3. test pickle file
 4. validation pickle file

-Train file was not uploaded due to its huge size, however, you can us one of two uploaded file as a training, and split another one for testing and validation set, depending on your experiment setting.
+Train file was not uploaded due to its huge size, however, you can use one of two uploaded file as a training, and split another one for testing and validation set, depending on your experiment setting.

 https://drive.google.com/file/d/11Hp2n4K-u1674ddxvomFlP-0AcEmpwRl/view?usp=share_link